Clinical FAQs

 What should I expect during an embryo transfer procedure?

 The embryo transfer is very similar to a smear test.
-A speculum is inserted into the vagina in order to pass a catheter through the cervix.
-The embryo/s are deposited from the catheter into the uterus.
+A speculum is inserted into the vagina and an empty catheter is passed through the cervix.
+Once the empty catheter is in position, a catheter containing the embryo is passed through the empty catheter and the embryo is deposited from the catheter into the uterus.
 The catheter is very fine and is normally not felt by the patient.
-An abdominal scan is used for guidance during the embryo transfer procedure.

 What is the difference between a day 3 or day 5 transfer?